Welcome to the Georgia Agricultural Commodity Commission for Equine

 Read More

-Horses had a Farm Gate Value of $249,192,00 in 2022, making up over 12% of livestock and aquaculture's farm gate value.
-Even though the top three counties that trained, boarded, and bred horses were Newton, Morgan, and Cherokee counties, 6,000 Georgia farmers produced more than 37,000 horses.
+Horses had a Farm Gate Value of $290,453,217 in 2024, making up over 13.7% of livestock and aquaculture's farm gate value.
+The top three counties that trained, boarded, and bred horses were Floyd, Thomas, and Morgan counties.

 SOURCE: UGA AG SNAPSHOT AND GA DEPARTMENT OF AGRICULTURE